rafiizzaturohman/PointOfSales/README.md

 * Earning Monthly Data Download (.csv file)
 * And more.

-You can check all features on my youtube channel for demo
+You can check all features on my youtube channel for demo.
 Link: https://youtu.be/cWl0g3xPRes

 ## Default Account